 The German History Museum traces 1500 years of tumultuous German history and it’s fantastic.

-The infamous Berlin Wall was built by Soviet Communists in 1961 to keep East Berliners out of democratic West Berlin.
+The most potent symbol of the Cold War; the Berlin Wall was built by Soviet Communists in 1961 to keep East Berliners out of democratic West Berlin.
 It was a strange concept really, since West Berlin became an island surrounded by Soviet controlled East Germany.
-The wall was 155 kms long and built virtually overnight, trapping many innocent people who were then forced to live tightly controlled lives.
+The oppressive wall was 155 kms long and built virtually overnight, trapping many innocent people who were then forced to live tightly controlled lives.
 It wasn’t dismantled until 1989.

 At East Side Gallery we saw one kilometre of the 4 metre high concrete wall covered with vibrant murals painted by artists from around the world who celebrated the 20th anniversary of the wall coming down.
 The feature photo for this blog shows the famous socialist fraternal kiss between East German leader Erich Honecker and Soviet President Leonid Brezhnev.